rollator3000/CodeWars/README.md

 └── Python			<- All CodeWars Exercises for Python
    │				   (seperate '.ipynb' for the various degrees of difficulty) │
-   ├── Py_Kata_8		<- Exercises in Python of difficulity '8' (easiest)
+   ├── Py_Kata_8		<- Exercises in Python of difficulity '8' --- 8
-   ├── Py_Kata_7		<- Exercises in Python of difficulity '7'
+   ├── Py_Kata_7		<- Exercises in Python of difficulity '7' --- 5
-   ├── Py_Kata_6		<- Exercises in Python of difficulity '6'
+   ├── Py_Kata_6		<- Exercises in Python of difficulity '6' --- 10
-   ├── Py_Kata_5		<- Exercises in Python of difficulity '5'
+   ├── Py_Kata_5		<- Exercises in Python of difficulity '5' --- 5
-   ├── Py_Kata_4		<- Exercises in Python of difficulity '4'
+   ├── Py_Kata_4		<- Exercises in Python of difficulity '4' --- 1
-   ├── Py_Kata_3		<- Exercises in Python of difficulity '3'
+   ├── Py_Kata_3		<- Exercises in Python of difficulity '3' --- 0
-   ├── Py_Kata_2		<- Exercises in Python of difficulity '2'
+   ├── Py_Kata_2		<- Exercises in Python of difficulity '2' --- 0
-   └── Py_Kata_1		<- Exercises in Python of difficulity '1' (hardest)
+   └── Py_Kata_1		<- Exercises in Python of difficulity '1' --- 0
 ```